NLog/NLog.github.io/_posts/2016-03-23-nlog-4-3-0-RC-is-now-available.md

 title: NLog 4.3 RC is Now Available!
 ---

-edit 27 march: RC 2 is now online which resolves a bug in finding the correct stackframe in for `${callsite}` etc. This was broken since 4.3-beta 1.
+**update** 27 march: RC 2 is now online which resolves a bug in finding the correct stackframe in for `${callsite}` etc. This was broken since 4.3-beta 1.

+---

 NLog 4.3 is almost ready.
 There are some changes in the core, so therefore a Release Candidate (RC) has been released.
 Right now there are 132 closed issues in NLog 4.3, which makes NLog 4.3 the largest release since years.